 - Well before The Last Jedi, the sentiment was expressed by Kreia in Knights of the Old Republic II: The Sith Lords.
 Kreia one-upped the Jedi above by brazenly manipulating the Exile into doing so.
 If you play Exile Dark-Side, they kill off all the remaining Jedi Masters, Darth Sion, and Darth Nihilus.
 If you play Light Side, Kreia kills the Jedi when it becomes apparent that they can't understand what the Exile is, and then makes sure Exile destroys Nihilus and Sion.
 The Final Boss, of course, is herself.
 She's just as much part of the past she wants to be destroyed.
 The enclave at Dantooine is left to fall into ruin and be reclaimed by entropy.
 Atris' hideout on Telos is also ruined.
 The remains of the Malachor Sith temple are imploded.
 Kreia wasn't one to leave loose ends.

 - The plot of Lucius is set in motion by a character performing satanic rituals in the basement of Dante Manor, which results in Lucius' soul becoming the property of the devil and him murdering the inhabitants of the house.
 During the final level, Lucius burns Dante Manor to the ground, along with the last of his victims, his father Charles.

 - In The Simpsons episode "Grandpa vs Sexual Inadequacy", Homer and Abe begin arguing after visiting the farmhouse where they lived before moving to Springfield.
-They resolve the feud at the end of the episode, as the farmhouse burns to the ground.
+They both accidentally set the farmhouse on fire without each other knowing, and they resolve the feud at the end of the episode as it burns to the ground.